 This session will tackle the challenge of influencing small groups, particularly those over which one has no authority.
-Through analysis of parts of the film Twelve Angry Men, participants will identify several perspectives on group dynamics which can be used to develop influence strategies, and examine which tactics are most effective, and why.
+Through analysis of parts of the film Twelve Angry Men, you will gain multiple perspectives on group dynamics which can be used to develop influence strategies, and examine which tactics are most effective, and why.

 In these tough economic times, leaders must find ways to motivate their employees to work harder and smarter.
 Most managers tend to rely on "carrots" as means of motivation.
-This session will explore alternative "psychological levers" — tools that truly motivate and inspire employees to perform without excess spending.
-The group will draw examples from successful firms that have unlocked their employees' true potential by providing meaning in their work.
+This session will explore alternative "psychological levers" — tools that truly motivate and inspire employees to perform.

 Most business school classes focus on firms' interactions with customers, competitors, suppliers, and shareholders in the form of mutually beneficial voluntary exchange transacted in markets.
 In contrast, these sessions consider firms' strategic interactions with comparably important constituents, organizations, and institutions outside of markets.
 Strategy beyond markets is a central component of a company's approach to achieving superior overall performance, and it must be integrated with the company's market strategy.
 Examples of topics to be discussed in these sessions include boycotts, activist pressures, regulation, judicial decisions, and political risk, all of which substantially impact firms' performance and profitability.

 This session will draw on a collection of video cases featuring leaders talking about the toughest challenges they have faced, the decisions they have made, and the lessons they learned from these experiences.
-Participants will then discuss how these challenges relate to their own careers and to their development as leaders.
+You will then discuss how these challenges relate to your own careers and to your development as leaders.

 What should management do when a crisis focuses the harsh spotlight of public opinion on its organization?
 Whether it results from a firm's own missteps (think BP) or from strategic activism or media action (think Greenpeace), crisis is increasingly on the agenda for today's executives.
 This session will explore the skills and organizational structures required to prepare for, and productively manage, a crisis to avoid bringing lasting damage to a firm's reputation.

 This session will examine the role of organizational design in executing a company's strategy.
-The group will begin by identifying JetBlue's strategy and then discuss and evaluate how the company's organizational design supports this strategy.
-The case of JetBlue Airways will be used to discuss the way the company culture is built and reinforced and how this helps to support the execution of the company's strategy.
+The group will begin by identifying JetBlue's strategy and then discuss how the company's organizational design supports this strategy.
+The case of JetBlue Airways will be used to evaluate the way a company culture is built and reinforced and how it can support the execution of the company's strategy.